moshix/HUJInje/README.md

 by use of misuse of this software.
 </pre>
 <br>
 HUJI NJE was authored by Yehavi Bourvine, CTO at The Hebrew University of Jerusalem.
+He is aware of this repository and supports it.
 <br><br>
 <b>INSTALL</b><br>
 <br>